 We are subject to risks of loss resulting from nonpayment or nonperformance by our customers.
 We examine the creditworthiness of third-party customers to whom we extend credit and manage our exposure to credit risk through credit analysis, credit approval, credit limits and monitoring procedures, and for certain transactions, we may request letters of credit, prepayments or guarantees, although collateral is generally not required.
-As of March 31, 2022, we had 31 customers, of which six were investment grade.
-As of December 31, 2021, we had 32 customers, of which four were investment grade.
+For the six months June 30, 2022, we had 36 customers, of which seven were investment grade.
+For the year ended December 31, 2021, we had 39 customers, of which seven were investment grade.